eugeniogarcia/pachyderm/README.md

 /EdadPersonas3.txt file 90B
 ```

+Note that in the case of the edades pipeline, we have configured the `glob /*`.
+This means that each item in the root (file or directory; for example, if in the root we have file1, file2, dir1, and dir1 has file3 and file4, we have three datums: file1, file2 and dir1 - with the two files) is considered as one datum.
+In this case we have three datums.

+When we configure in the pipeline a `glob /`, we consider the whole repo as a datum, hence we have just one output:

 ```sh
 pachctl list file edades-agrega@master

 NAME                                TYPE SIZE
 /EdadPersonas637157472648055685.txt file 277B
 ```

+We can see the contents of the file:

 ```sh
 pachctl get file edades-agrega@master:EdadPersonas637157472648055685.txt